James-M-Boyette/Docker_NetNinja/NOTES.md

   > Enter a console (where you can do OS commmands (Linux etc), Tech commands (Node.js commands etc), etc.)

-### #5: Docker Files …
+### #5: Docker Files (and how to make them) …

-- How to make one:

-  - He has a dummy application set up, which consists of
+- At the beginning of this tutorial, a couple of dummy files exist that should be noted by the student:

   > A package.json file (for dependencies)

   > An app.js file (application code)

-  - Normally, you'd need to run
+  - (If you didn't have a Dockerfile to automate things ...)
+Normally, you'd need to run

     > 'npm install' to execute the package.json, create a node\*modules folder, etc. and then

     > 'node app.js' to start the application code

 - To make a Docker file

   - Create a file named "Dockerfile" (with a capital 'D' and no extension).
 In it, write:
-      > This will contain instructions for creating an image
+    > The Dockerfile contains instructions for creating an image; note that aside from the first line, how the remainder of the file is set up is up to you - though it'll become clear that proper sequencing will avoid errors and inefficiencies

   1. First line:

      - `FROM node:17-alpine`
        > FROM = "this is the parent image"
        > Node:17 = node version 17
        > -alpine = version of Linux
      - This tells Docker to, before anything else, pull in the Node.js and Linux versions we've specified (note: either from our local installation, or from docker hub, if we're a dev that hasn't added it yet)

   2. Second line:

      - `COPY . .`
        > COPY =
        > '.' = relative path (to the root directory of the app)
        > '.' = relative path in the image
      - This tells Docker to, secondly, copy various files from our project folder to the image
        > If we had file in a "src" folder, this command would be 'COPY /src .'
        > If we wanted to copy everything to a folder in the image called "APP" we'd write 'COPY . /app'
        > (and if we wanted both, we'd do 'COPY ./src /app')

   3. Third line:

      - `RUN npm install`
      - This tells docker to run a given command while the image is being built
        > PROBLEM: this wont work in our case because we've copied our files into the 'app' folder of our image … and therefore need to run 'npm install' in the same folder in order to execute the package.json …
        > SOLN: Add a line before our 'RUN' command

   4. (Inserted) second line (so all other commands can use it):

      - `WORKDIR /app`

   5. Fifth line:

      - `CMD ["node", "app.js"]`
        > (and not RUN …)
      - Why 'CMD' instead of 'RUN' ?
 Because these first instructions are occurring at \_build time\* … and we want to run app.js at _run time_ … IOW, these are image instructions rather than instructions for a given container (and a container is where we'd run our app)

   6. Fifth (inserted) line:

      - Before we can run our app.js router, we need to expose a port with …
      - `EXPOSE 4000`
      - This tells docker not only to open said port, but also to own it (so our computer doesn't have access to port: 4000 anymore)
        > Note: this isn't strictly necessary, but it makes the Docker file more readable and helps "port mapping" later-on

+  - Note: Each of these lines are effectively "layers" in/of the image, starting with the _parent_ `node` + `linux` layer

 - In order to build an image from a Dockerfile, run

   - `docker build -t netninja_docker_demo .`
     > Note: here, the '-t netninja_docker_demo' = tag and a name, and the '.' is a relative path for the Dockerfile to be run
   - When you run this command, an image is created and stored for your Docker desktop app …
   - ...
 Therefore, if you update the Dockerfile and re-run 'docker build …' you will replace the image

     > So if you want to save the old image, give a new name tag

     > And if you want to replace/update the existing one, give it the same tag

+  - Ultimately, images are read-only once they're created, so any changes made to code files etc will need to be (re)saved to the existing or a new image.

+- "Layer Caching" (video #8)

+  - Given that generating new images can be time-consuming and inefficient, Docker can use earlier, cached layers of a pre-existing image in order to create a new one.

+  - Example of inefficiency: if you change the application code, layers 3 and 4 _could_ need to be re-run (as well as all other subsequent layers) ... so how do we make this more efficient?

+    > We know that neither the first two layers (the working directory nor the runtime environments) were changed, so they could be used as-is.
+Docker, as it turns out, _does_ use these layers (known as **cached layers** - or those layers unaffected by current staged changes) from previous images to build new ones - which speeds-up Docker's work!

+    > Therefore, in order to further re-factor this Dockerfile, we can move the `RUN npm install` command to before the `COPY . .` command (and add a `COPY package.json` before that so it's available to Docker).
+Now, we avoid building node_modules every time a change to our application code is made!

 ### #6: .dockerignore